Cheap winter getaways

 Family camps in Ely

-Just north of this outdoorsy town, off the Echo Trail, YMCA Camp du Nord offers winter camps for families, with guided skiing, hiking, saunas and nature programs.
+Just north of this outdoorsy town, off the Echo Trail, YMCA Camp du Nord offers winter camps for families, with guided skiing, hiking, saunas and nature programs, including the January Women's Retreat, the February Women's Retreat and the Winter Wonderland Family Camp in late February-early March.

 There are 21 heated cabins, some with gas fireplaces, in three villages.
 Some are rustic, but most are quite luxurious.

-Rates depend on size of cabin; 16 people sharing Thor's Lodge or 14 people sharing the Lynx Lodge pay $41 apiece per night, and seven people sharing Jack's II Cabin pay $48.
+Rates depend on size of cabin; 16 people sharing Thor's Lodge or 14 people sharing the Lynx Lodge pay the least.
 Reserve early to get your choice of cabins.

-In Ely, the International Wolf Center offers many adventure programs, including Wolf Family Rendezvous sleepovers, $90, $60 for youths 6-12.
+In Ely, the International Wolf Center offers many adventure programs, including Wolf Family Rendezvous sleepovers.

 Wisconsin